c2-d2/rase-pipeline/readme.md

 * `reads` - nanopore reads (`<experiment>.fq`)
 * `scripts` - RASE scripts
 * `tests` - testing data for scripts

+## FAQs

+> Do I need a cluster to run RASE?

+No, RASE is designed primarily for laptops; the memory requirements are low (hundreds of MB) and the slowest step, read assignment, usually takes between several minutes up to 2 hours, in dependence on the sequencing throughput.
+Nevertheless, a cluster might be useful when there are many sequencing experiments to be processed at the same time, or a battery of databases to be evaluated.
+In most of situations, we run everything on MacBooks.

 ## Citing RASE